-The Theopolis Institute is pleased to announce the creation of the James B. Jordan Prize to honor outstanding doctoral dissertations in biblical theology.
+The Theopolis Institute is pleased to announce the second round of the James B. Jordan Prize to honor outstanding doctoral dissertations in biblical theology.

 James Jordan is one of the most insightful biblical scholars of our time.
 The Jordan Prize exists to encourage more of the deep Scriptural investigation of which Jordan is a master.